postsharp/postsharp-emails/10-required-contract.md

 As you can see, Metalama generates the boilerplate code that validates the string before it is assigned.

-Metalama has a wide range of pre-built contracts that you can use in situations where it's necessary to ensure that fields, properties, parameters, or return values meet certain conditions.
+Metalama offers a wide range of pre-built contracts that you can use in situations where it's necessary to ensure that fields, properties, parameters, or return values meet certain conditions.
 In every case, all you need to do is add the relevant attribute to your code in the correct place, and Metalama will add the necessary additional code at compile time.
-Examples include `[Phone]`, `[Email]`, and `[CreditCard]` for strings, but also attributes like `[Positive]`, `[StrictlyPositive]` or `[Range]` for numbers.
+Examples include `[Phone]`, `[Email]`, and `[CreditCard]` for strings, as well as attributes like `[Positive]`, `[StrictlyPositive]` or `[Range]` for numbers.

-Doing this manually is time-consuming and can be prone to error.
-Metalama removes the chore of writing repetitive code, makes your intention clearer to anyone else who reads your code later, and ensures that it will work as expected when required.
+Performing these tasks manually is time-consuming and can be prone to error.
+Metalama eliminates the chore of writing repetitive code, makes your intention clearer to anyone else who reads your code later, and ensures that it will work as expected when required.
 Because the boilerplate is now generated _on the fly_ at compile time, you no longer need any boilerplate in your _source_ code.
 Your codebase is simpler, easier to read, and simpler to maintain.